 In addition, Illinois has established All Kids Application Agents (AKAAs) that assist families in completing the State's All Kids Application.
 AKAAs receive a technical assistance payment for each complete application that results in enrollment of children into any of the All Kids plans.
+Technical Assistance Payments ended July 1, 2012 with the enactment of P.A.
+097-0689.
 Organizations that have been enrolled as AKAAs include hospitals, Federally qualified health centers (FQHCs), local health departments, faith based organizations, Women, Infant and Children (WIC) program sites, Family Case Management agencies, Community Action agencies, Early Intervention agencies, Child Care Resource & Referral agencies, and licensed insurance agents.